Hands-on Gear Review

 This device is not cheap.
 That said we really enjoyed its performance, light weight and compact size.
 If you use this a lot in the backcountry like we do, then you should get a lot of long-term value from it.

 If you are mainly charging a cell phone or a tablet this device is hard to beat.
 It is just so compact, simple and effective.
 The only reason not to get it is if you're looking for a less expensive option or you need more power.
 In that case, we recommend checking out our full portable solar review to see the other options.

 The much bigger version is called the PowerTraveller SolarGorilla.
 It is large enough to charge a laptop.
-A very similar product is the PowerMonkey Extreme.
+A very similar product is the Powertraveller PowerMonkey Extreme.
 This is similar to the SolarMonkey Adventurer but comes with an extra 9000 mAh battery for an additional $70.
 Considering that most batteries of that size can be found for $30-$40, we would probably just combine the SolarMonkey with a battery.
 See our complete External Battery Review to see our current favorite.

 — Chris McNamara

 Compare this product side-by-side to top competitors >

 *Help support OutdoorGearLab.
 If you click on one of the seller links and make a purchase, a portion of the sale helps support this site

 Related Best-in-Class Review